semantic-flow/sflo/documentation/concept.mesh.resource.element.node-config-defaults.md

 - Aggregated distributions: on/off for generating top-level rollups
 - Rights & provenance defaults: copyright/licensing/attribution/delegation policies (applied at snapshot time)

-These defaults apply when a node does not specify the setting in its [[concept.mesh.resource.element.flow.config.operational]]; “most specific wins” from parent → service → platform (see [[concept.mesh.resource.element.flow.config.inheritable]] for precedence).
+These defaults apply when a node does not specify the setting in its [[concept.mesh.resource.element.flow.node-config.operational]]; “most specific wins” from parent → service → platform (see [[concept.mesh.resource.element.flow.node-config.inheritable]] for precedence).

 ## Minimal guidance